Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 Mix
 ---

 The :py:meth:`.InstrumentContext.mix` method performs a series of aspirate and dispense on a single location.
 It's designed to help mix the contents of a well together using a single command rather than using multiple ``aspirate()`` and ``dispense()`` calls.
-This method includes arguments that let you specify the number of times to mix, the volume (in uL) of liquid, and the location of a well that contains the liquid you want to mix.
+This method includes arguments that let you specify the number of times to mix, the volume (in µL) of liquid, and the location of a well that contains the liquid you want to mix.

 .. code-block:: python

-    # mix 3 times, 50 uL, current location
+    # mix 3 times, 50 µL, current location
     pipette.mix(3, 50)
-    # mix 4 times, 100 uL, from well A2
+    # mix 4 times, 100 µL, from well A2
     pipette.mix(4, 100, plate['A2'])
     # mix 2 times, use the pipette's max volume, current location
     pipette.mix(2)